Micro Credentials: Machine Learning

 Our classes are stackable and allow students to apply the credit earned towards a Masters in Computer Science.

-Registration is now open for the Data Mining (with Introduction to Machine Learning)
+Registration is now open for Machine Learning!

 Students must have an undergraduate degree in Computer Science or Computer Engineering or seven (7) or more years of experience in software development.